jhongover9000/jhongover9000.github.io/assignment2/README.md

 Okay, onto the process.
 I'm still waiting on the images for the comic, but this is the website.
 I ended up coding the entire website (like I said, the horrors await), so I guess I can explain what I did and why (the latter is a bit iffy though, since I did things just because I wanted to for some things).

 I don't think I need to explain the horizontal scrolling website, since I already did in my previous assignment, so [here's](https://github.com/jhongover9000/jhongover9000.github.io/blob/main/assignment1/README.md) a link to the documentation of Assignment 1.

+Update: the images are more or less all here.
+Sarah took care of the collages with Photoshop and Ishika did the characters via Illustrator (which became birds because we realized that we are not the best artists, especially when it comes to drawing humans).
+I guess that's how the delegation worked out...?
+The coding workload was heavy, to be honest... but I had fun, so I won't complain.
+Not *that* much, anyway.

 #### The Basics